ezocodes/SYSC4001_A3_P2/README.md

 ### Part 2b
 The second version adds semaphores to protect the three critical areas of the program: modifying the rubric, selecting questions, and loading the next exam.
 This version prevents the races seen in Part 2a and ensures that the system runs without deadlock or livelock.

 Both versions were tested using different numbers of TA processes.
-In every run, the program successfully reached the sentinel student (9999) and terminated normally.
+In every run, the program successfully reached the last student (9999) and terminated normally.

 ## Report
 The written report includes: